RohitDesale/smart-email-assistant/README.md

 ## Submission

-This project is submitted for Quira Quest 25.
+This project is submitted for Newel Technologies.